Human Trafficking and Slavery (HTS)

 Our coverage encompasses regulations relating to the offences of slavery, servitude and forced/ compulsory labor in addition to human trafficking.

-The growing complexity of supply chains around the world have made them prime targets for slavery activities.
+The growing complexity of supply chains around the world has made them prime targets for slavery activities.
 Beyond the ethical implications, companies must also consider the serious financial, legal, reputational and operational risks if the issue is not properly identified and addressed.

 New legislation is gaining momentum globally with a marked trend toward mandatory corporate disclosure regimes.
 Some of the legislation in force also has extra-territorial effect and therefore may apply to companies outside of the jurisdiction in question.
 Modern slavery is therefore a hot topic in supply chain management.